Indominus-Rexian/Indominus-Rexian/README.md

 ### Hi there, It's me Indo 👋

 I am Indo, A student who likes to play with Python.
 For communication, I mostly spend time in Discord.
-You can contact me there as `Indo Rex#1371`.
+You can contact me there as `Indominus Rexian#1371`.

-Recently, I have been creating discord bots using discord.py lib.
+Recently, I have been creating discord bots using discord.py and pycord libs.

 <img align="left" src="https://github-readme-stats.vercel.app/api?username=Indominus-Rexian&count_private=true&line_height=21&show_icons=true&hide_border=true&theme=synthwave"/>